SCO Group, Inc. v. International Business Machines Corp.: Free software and open source community reaction

-SCO and its officers have been the subject of much criticism by the free software community, some of whom have stated that SCO's behavior may amount to illegal conduct.
+SCO and its officers were the subject of much criticism by the free software community, some of whom have stated that SCO's behavior may amount to illegal conduct.
 SEC filings show that senior SCO executives dumped their personal holdings in SCO shortly after counter-suits were filed by IBM and Red Hat.
-SCO Group's CEO Darl McBride has been the subject of particular criticism, because of his extreme statements to the press.
+SCO Group's CEO Darl McBride was the subject of particular criticism, because of his extreme statements to the press.

 On March 10, 2003, the Open Source Initiative (OSI) released a position paper on the SCO v.
 IBM complaint, written by Eric S. Raymond, president of the OSI and author of The Cathedral and the Bazaar.

 On May 16, 2003, Groklaw, a website founded by journalist/paralegal Pamela Jones, began covering the SCO litigation on a daily basis, and became a voice for the community to express its views of SCO's claims, as well as being an experiment in applying Open Source principles to legal research.
 The SCO Group has singled the site out as a particular thorn in its side.

 On May 30, 2003, Linus Torvalds, developer of the Linux kernel, was quoted as saying, regarding the case:

-The Inquirer reported on June 15, 2003, that an unnamed Linux kernel programmer has written to SCO, threatening action based on their distribution of a Linux distribution that, according to their own claims, contains code not licensed under the GPL.
+The Inquirer reported on June 15, 2003, that an unnamed Linux kernel programmer had written to SCO, threatening action based on their distribution of a Linux distribution that, according to their own claims, contains code not licensed under the GPL.
 According to the letter reproduced there, the programmer claimed that SCO's doing so was an infringement of his own copyright.
 SCO's response to this letter is not known.

 In an interview on June 23, 2003, Torvalds responded to SCO's allegation that Linux development had no process for vetting kernel contributions:

 On June 27, 2003, Eben Moglen, the counsel for the Free Software Foundation, released a more complete statement regarding the SCO lawsuit.
-In this statement, he reiterates many of the points made above, and states that:
+In this statement, he reiterated many of the points made above, and stated that:

 On July 31, 2003, the Open Source Development Labs released a position paper on the ongoing conflict, written by the FSF's Eben Moglen.